-These cabbage and tofu bowls are an easy one-pan dinner that’s big on flavor.
+These seared tofu and cabbage bowls with carrots and soy-ginger dressing are an easy one-pan meal that’s big on flavor.
+Ready in under 40 minutes!

 We are now in that stretch of winter where we’re all getting pretty tired of winter.
 The holidays are over and the resolution-fueled novelty of January is long gone.
 We’ve just about had it with our bulky sweaters, and if you’re like me, you’re sick of eating soups and stews, too.
 I’m craving something fresh and different, and that’s where this simple dinner comes in.

-These sautéed cabbage and seared tofu bowls with a zingy ginger dressing are the perfect mid-winter weeknight meal.
-All you need is one pan, a few pantry staples (plus cabbage), and about 35 minutes until this light yet satisfying dinner is on the table.
+These tofu and cabbage bowls with a zingy ginger dressing are the perfect mid-winter weeknight meal.
+All you need is one pan, a few pantry staples (plus veggies), and about 35 minutes until this light yet satisfying dinner is on the table.

-Next, you set the tofu aside and sauté the carrots and cabbages in that same skillet.
-While the vegetables soften and caramelize, you stir together an easy but punchy soy- and rice vinegar-based sauce.
-Then you cook half of the sauce with the vegetables and drizzle the rest on the finished bowls.
-And that’s it!
+Next, you’ll remove the tofu from the skillet, and sauté the vegetables in that same skillet.
+While the vegetables soften and caramelize, you’ll stir together an easy but super flavorful soy sauce-rice vinegar dressing.
+Then you’ll pour half of the sauce into the vegetables and drizzle the rest on the finished bowls.

 Then you cut it into slices and season it – tofu is pretty bland on its own, so this step is key (my go-to blend is smoked paprika, garlic powder, salt, and pepper).
 Finally, you get it in the skillet.
 It’s important to arrange the slices in a single layer so that each piece makes contact with the hot pan and gets browned.

-Leave the tofu alone and do not flip it more than once.
-You want it to get a nice brown crust, so be patient and just let it do its thing.
+It’s important to leave the tofu alone – don’t fuss with it, move it around, or flip it more than once.
+If you want it to have a nice brown crust, just let it do its thing.

 - Prep Time: 15 mins